My Quiet Kitchen

 a 3-photo collage showing stages of heating tapioca in vegan mozzarella.

 1. Pour into a small saucepan and place over medium heat.
 As the vegan mozzarella mixture is coming to temperature, be sure to whisk frequently, scraping the bottom and corners of the pot.
-You'll see signs of thickening.
+You'll see it start to thicken.

 2. Reduce the heat to medium-low.
 The cheese will quickly become more uniformly thick.
 Keep whisking.